Justin Bieber postpones 'Justice' world tour: "I need to make my health a priority"

-Set to take his ‘Justice’ world tour to Malaysia on 22 October 2022, Justin Bieber has recently announced on Instagram that he will take a break from touring.
+Set to take his ‘Justice’ world tour to India on 18 October 2022, Justin Bieber has recently announced on Instagram that he will take a break from touring.

-Justin Bieber said Tuesday that he is once again taking a break from touring, months after revealing he’d been diagnosed with a syndrome that caused him partial facial paralysis.
+Justin Bieber said on 6 September that he is once again taking a break from touring, months after revealing he’d been diagnosed with a syndrome that caused him partial facial paralysis.

 In June, the 28-year-old megastar had pushed back the North American leg of his “Justice” tour due to Ramsay Hunt Syndrome, a complication of shingles.